Apostles' Fast: Practice

 The Apostles Fast is not as strict as Great Lent or the Dormition Fast, but entails fasting from red meat, poultry, meat products, eggs, dairy products, fish, oil, and wine.
-For many Orthodox, fish, wine and oil are allowed on all days except Wednesdays and Fridays.
+For many Orthodox, fish, wine, and oil are allowed on all days except Wednesdays and Fridays.
 Some other Orthodox, such as the Antiochians, have slightly more strict rules, with fish only allowed on certain weekends.

 These fasting rules are much the same as those observed during the Nativity Fast.

-As with the three other fasting seasons of the church year, there is a Great Feast that falls during the Apostles Fast; in this case, the Feast of the Nativity of St. John the Baptist (June 24).
+As with the three other fasting seasons of the church year, there is a Great Feast that may fall during the Apostles Fast; in this case, the Feast of the Nativity of St. John the Baptist (June 24).

 In some places, the Services on weekdays during the Apostles Fast are similar to the Services during Great Lent (with some variations).
 Many churches and monasteries in the Russian tradition will perform the Lenten Services on at least the first day of the Apostles Fast.